Where to go and what to do in NMC fitness to practise hearings

 If you have any questions regarding the outcome of the hearing or if you are considering making an appeal, you can get in touch with us for further advice.

 In some cases (due to unforeseen circumstances) the number of days your case has been listed for may not be long enough to conclude your hearing.
 In this case your hearing will be described as ‘part-heard’ and will be re-listed to enable it to be concluded as soon as possible.
 Further details regarding future hearing dates will be provided to you.

 Get in touch

-Richard Nelson LLP's lawyers offer impartial advice to nurses & midwives regarding NMC Hearings and related matters.
+Richard Nelson LLP's lawyers offer impartial advice to nurses & midwives regarding NMC Hearings, NMC case hearings and NMC register hearings.
 Contact us today to speak to one of our NMC lawyers in confidence without obligation: